sagemathinc/cocalc-doc/source/account/tab.rst

 Account Tab
 *****************

 The Account Tab is where you manage settings, subscriptions, and resources across your projects.
-There are 6 dialog pages under Account Tab.
+Here are the dialog pages under the Account Tab.

 .. index:: Sign out of CoCalc; from Account tab
 .. _sign-out: